 In order to stay safe in Barcelona you should be following these simple rules:

-1) If you plan to walk and use public transport a lot, do not display any values and try not to look like a tourist.
-What I mean by that is that you shouldn’t be stopping around each corner to look on your map, take photos of every single building you pass by and walk with somewhat open mouth.
+1) If you plan to walk and use public transport a lot, do not display any valuables and try not to look like a tourist.
+What I mean by that is that you shouldn’t be stopping around each corner to look on your map, take photos of every single building, and walk looking around at buildings.

 2) Pickpockets and crooks usually work in groups.
 So they can easily confuse a tourist.
 How it usually works is that one person (or several) come to a tourist trying to ask some questions (or trying to help with something) while another person skillfully robs him/her.
 If you are approached by a group of people who are persistently trying to get your attention, quickly turn away and leave.